-Social scientists broadly quantify generational improvements by looking at metrics such as public health, poverty levels, progress in technology, human rights, and peace around the world.
+Social scientists broadly quantify generational improvements by looking at metrics such as public health, poverty levels, technology progress, human rights, and worldwide peace.

-Global social progress on a macro scale has steadily improved over the centuries and we’re currently living in the best time in history as highlighted in the recent book Enlightenment Now: The Case for Reason, Science, Humanism, and Progress by Steven Pinker (this is Bill Gate’s new all-time favorite book – I’m #141 in line to check this out at the local library).
+Global social progress on a macro scale has steadily improved over the centuries.
+We’re currently living in the best time in history as highlighted in the recent book Enlightenment Now: The Case for Reason, Science, Humanism, and Progress by Steven Pinker (this is one of Bill Gate’s all-time favorite books).

 However, quantifying what a better life means within your family tree is a different story.
 It comes down to personal values.